-As Panasonic's corporate citizenship activity in this region, in 2010 we began the Panasonic NPO Support Fund for Africa, as a means of supporting and strengthening the public relations foundation for NPOs / NGOs working to resolve issues in African nations.
+As part of Panasonic's corporate citizenship activities in this region, in 2010, we launched the Panasonic NPO Support Fund for Africa, as a means of supporting and strengthening the public relations foundation for NPOs / NGOs working to resolve issues in African nations.
+Through this fund, we have supported organizations working to resolve issues in African nations.
 This is our way of supporting organizations working to resolve issues in African nations.
 Included among the organizations that Panasonic has supported so far are the NPO Terra Renaissance (2011 to 2013), which works on issues including landmines, small arms, and child soldiers in countries including Uganda and the Democratic Republic of the Congo, and Reborn Kyoto (2014 to 2016), an NPO that provides opportunities for women in Rwanda to take part in vocational training in order to support their economic independence.
 In March 2016, Panasonic donated roughly 500 of its solar lanterns to the United Nations High Commissioner for Refugees (UNHCR), which offers humanitarian assistance in the Democratic Republic of the Congo.
 In March 2017, Panasonic donated its 900 solar lanterns to the Democratic Republic of the Congo through the United Nations Development Programme (UNDP), to be used at vocational training facilities to help former child soldiers, internally displaced people, and repatriated refugees.
+Furthermore, in September 2017, Panasonic donated its 342 solar lanterns to a Healthcare Center in Rwanda through the International Organization for Migration (IOM), to be used for healthcare activities for internally displaced persons (IDPs).